Zonguldak

-Zonguldak ([zoŋˈguɫdak]) is a city and the capital of Zonguldak Province in the Black Sea region of Turkey.
-It was established in 1849 as a port town for the nearby coal mines in Ereğli and the coal trade remains its main economic activity.
-According to the 2009 census, Zonguldak has a population of 108,792.
-The current mayor is Ömer Selim Alan, representing the AKP.
+Zonguldak ([zoŋˈguɫdak]) is a city of about 100 thousand people in the Black Sea region of Turkey.
+It is the seat of Zonguldak Province and Zonguldak District.
+It was established in 1849 as a port town for the nearby coal mines in Ereğli.
+The current mayor is Tahsin Erdem, representing the CHP.

 Etymology

 There are several different theories concerning the origin of the city's name: